|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 Cross Cottons Road.
 (Parking)

 Cross Quarry Road.
+No parking.

-Trail veers away from old railroad bed
+Trail veers left away from old railroad bed.
+DO NOT CONTINUE ON OLD RR BED.

 Trail reaches Quarry Road.
 Turn right and follow road.

-Turn right on Irish Ridge Road, then left on Freber Road.
+Turn left on Irish Ridge Road.

 Trail turns left off Freber Road.
 (Parking) The trail begins again along old railroad bed.

 Cross Carry Hill Road.
+(Parking)

 Cross Emhoff Rd.
 (Parking)